Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 Rethinking the future of CRE

-The pandemic has had different effects on different types of CRE assets.
+The pandemic has had different effects on different types of commercial real estate assets.
 The hardest-hit industries were regional malls, hotels, and student housing.

 However, storage facilities, industrial buildings, and data centers have weathered the storm well.

-Looking beyond traditional economic approaches is essential in the future when making CRE investment decisions.
+Looking beyond traditional economic approaches is essential in the future when making commercial real estate investments decisions.

 This is why leading real estate companies look to futurists, technologists, psychologists, and sociologists for answers.